scikit-learn-fondation/varia/administration/job_community.md

 ### Skills

+The ideal candidate must have:
 -	A keen interest for open-source projects and communities
 -	Excellent communication skills to foster team work.
 -	Knowledge of the scientific Python stack.

+Good to have, or willing to learn:
 -	Knowledge of statistical data analysis.
 -	Interest in web and social network communication.